PapiOphidian/BackTracker/README.md

 # BackTracker
-Back track in code execution and find where a function was called
+Back track in js code execution and find where a function was called

 In applications which are in development and issues seem to come from seemingly no where such as things being undefined in an abstract tree of code execution, it'd be beneficial for developers to know where these issues are coming from and what steps your code is taking to get to said issues.